gotgit/gotgit/en.rst

 13.3      Bare repository from clone              [208]
 =======================================================

-Clone as a bare repository, then exchange data with it.
+Clone as a bare repository, then exchange data with it. `git push` works for this case.

   .. figure:: images/en/fig-13-03-git-clone-2.png
      :scale: 100